ipatch/KegCop/README.md

 > The iPod Touch 5th Gen has the same screen size and specs as iPhone 5 and 5s, which is useful to know when building using the Simulator.

-As of Feburary 15, 2018 iOS >= 8.0 is required in order to run KegCop and the preffered build system is Xcode 9.2.

 <a id="license-and-copyright"></a>

 ## License and Copyright